English

 Advancements in Materials

-Emerging innovations like hybrid composites, biodegradable polymers, and nanomaterials will further enhance insert molded products' strength, sustainability, and versatility, expanding their applicability across industries.
+Emerging innovations, such as hybrid composites, biodegradable polymers, and nanomaterials, will further enhance the strength, sustainability, and versatility of insert-molded products, thereby expanding their applicability across various industries.

 Smart Technology Integration